mohan060104/blogwebsite-with-database/README.md

 The project follows the MVC (Model-View-Controller) design pattern, with separate files for models, views, and controllers.
 This makes the code more modular and easier to maintain.

 Overall, the blog-with-database project is a full-featured blogging platform with CRUD operations for blog posts, and a MongoDB database for persistent data storage.

+I have borrowed the front-end side of the project from one of the App Brewery's project challenges, though I have made the back-end and the database connection from scratch.